emit-rs/emit/book/src/producing-events/tracing/manual-span-creation.md

 1. The [`Completion`](https://docs.rs/emit/0.11.0-alpha.21/emit/span/completion/trait.Completion.html) to use when the span is completed.
 Usually this will emit the span, but may also set a template or additional properties.
 2. The name of the span.

+Using `ActiveSpan`s is the recommended way to trace code with `emit`.
+It applies filtering for you, so the span is only created if it matches the configured filter.
+It also ensures a span is emitted even if the traced code panics or otherwise returns without explicitly completing.

 ## Creating spans without an `ActiveSpan`

 In cases where sampling or filtering aren't used, or when execution of a single span is split across multiple functions, you can create spans without using an `ActiveSpan`: